KamataRyo/embed-travis/readme.txt

 Tags: url, link, oembed, post, Travis, Travis CI Requires at least: 4.0
 Tested up to: 4.5.2
-Stable tag: 0.2.0
+Stable tag: 0.2.1

-Embed your build logs from Travis CI into WordPress easily.
+Embed your build logs on Travis CI into WordPress easily.

 == Description ==

-* Embed your build logs from Travis CI into WordPress easily.
+* Embed your build logs on Travis CI into WordPress easily.
 * You simply have to paste the URL of your Travis CI build logs.
 * You can embed a specific build history of the Travis CI.
 * You can embed an individual jobs that is part of a branch.